 Imputation.
 Missing values were imputed based on the previous year's data and the reported data of peer institutions in the current cycle.
-For the 19 institutions that had not responded by the closing date of the survey and had been included in the FY 2013 HERD Survey population, R&D expenditures were imputed by applying inflator and deflator factors to the prior year's key totals.
-The key totals for FY 2014 included total R&D expenditures, federal R&D expenditures, expenditures received as a subrecipient from higher education sources, expenditures received as a subrecipient from non-higher education sources, expenditures received as a subrecipient from the 2-year-trend data of responding institutions with similar characteristics, including highest degree granted, type of institutional control (public or private), and level of total R&D expenditures.
+For the 21 institutions that had not responded by the closing date of the survey and had been included in the FY 2014 HERD Survey population, R&D expenditures were imputed by applying inflator and deflator factors to the prior year's key totals.
+The key totals for FY 2015 included total R&D expenditures, federal R&D expenditures, expenditures received as a subrecipient from higher education sources, expenditures received as a subrecipient from non-higher education sources, expenditures passed through to higher education entities, and expenditures passed through to non-higher education entities.
+Imputation factors were ratios derived from the 2-year trend data of responding institutions with similar characteristics, including highest degree granted, type of institutional control (public or private), and level of total R&D expenditures.
 Other values that were not identified as key totals were imputed by applying ratios from the previous year's data.

-For 10 institutions that were new to the survey population, no past-year data were available.
+For the 9 institutions that were new to the survey population, no past-year data were available.
 For these institutions, total R&D expenditures were assumed to be \$150,000 or \$1 million, depending on the institution's response to the population review screener.
 Other values were then imputed as a proportion of total R&D expenditures based on the data of institutions with similar characteristics.
 Data for partial nonresponse were imputed using similar techniques.

 Tables A-6 through A-20 present imputed amounts for each applicable survey variable.
 The dollar amount imputed is displayed, along with the percentage it represents of the national estimate for universities and colleges in a particular field.
-The imputed total R&D was \$101 million, or 0.2%, of the \$67.3 billion in total R&D expenditures (table A-6).
+The imputed total R&D was \$77 million, or 0.1%, of the \$68.8 billion in total R&D expenditures (table A-6).

 A number of surveyed institutions have responded intermittently in past years.
 For years in which no response was received, data have been imputed as previously described.
 Although the imputation algorithm accurately reflects national trends, it cannot account for specific trends at individual institutions.
 For this reason, a re-imputation of institutional data for prior years is also performed.
-For each institution, previously imputed values from the HERD Survey (FYs 2010-13) were recomputed to ensure that the imputed data are consistent with reporting patterns from the FY 2014 survey.
+For each institution, previously imputed values from the HERD Survey (FYs 2011-14) were recomputed to ensure that the imputed data are consistent with reporting patterns from the FY 2015 survey.
 These procedures result in much more consistent reporting trends for individual institutions but have little effect on aggregate figures reflecting national totals.
 In the data tables, the letter i is used to identify imputed data.

-R&D expenditures from unspecified federal agencies (Question 10) and from the American Recovery and Reinvestment Act of 2009 (Question 11) and capitalization thresholds for software and equipment (Question 14) were not imputed.
-Response summaries for these questions can be found in tables A-21 through A-23.
+R&D expenditures from unspecified federal agencies (Question 10) and capitalization thresholds for software and equipment (Question 13) were not imputed.
+Response summaries for these questions can be found in tables A-21 through A-22.